wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/how-does-klarna-work.md

 * As a rule of thumb, post-payment methods do not allow the use of a [gift card](/payment-methods/gift-cards) by a customer when filling in the payment details (after the order has already been placed).
 This has to do with the accuracy of the order specifications, needed by the collecting party (i.e. Klarna).
 Our platform would otherwise interpret the gift card as a discount (which is not present in the shopping cart specification) and would not reflect the right order information needed, for example, for taxation purposes.
 However, using gift cards for post-payment can be implemented as an option before placing the order (i.e. on your checkout page, before calling our API).
 It is the merchant's sole responsibility to enable this feature.
 Failing to comply with this product rule might result in unexpected errors and unwanted complications.

 * When multiple order rules are supplied with the same _merchant-item-id_, it will result in a conflict if a partial refund is requested.
 Thus, to be able to do the partial refund for the same product with different specifications (e.g. size, color) via the shopping cart successfully, each merchant-item-id should be unique.
 For example, for products with different sizes the _merchant-item-id_ can be distinguished with ‘-size’: 1001311-xxl, 1001311-m, 1001311-s.

+## The 'Shipped' status
+When receiving an order paid for with Klarna, it is important to keep a number of things in mind.

+Upon agreeing with an order _(by actually sending the goods)_, the order status should be changed from _Completed_ to _Shipped_.
+You can adjust the order status in the original transaction of your [MultiSafepay Control](https://merchant.multisafepay.com) via change order status (manually) and in your ecommerce platform (automatically) with the use of all our plugins.

+ You can also use our [API](https://docs.multisafepay.com/api/#update-an-order) to update the order status.
+The MultiSafepay Control is automatically updated when the plugin makes a correct API call to set the order status to _Shipped_.
+Not changing the status to _Shipped_ can result in the expiration of the order.

+Changing the status to _Shipped_ allows Klarna to initiate the billing process towards the customer.
+Klarna will guarantee the payout of the transaction.

+The _Shipped_ status is therefore important for invoicing the customer and the payout of the transaction on your MultiSafepay balance.